Alexei Kovalev

-Alexei Vyacheslavovich Kovalev (Алексей Вячеславович Ковалёв; born February 24, 1973) is a Russian professional ice hockey coach, executive and former professional player.
+Alexei Vyacheslavovich Kovalev (Алексей Вячеславович Ковалёв; born 24 February 1973) is a Russian former professional ice hockey coach, executive and former professional player.

 During his career, he played in over 1,300 National Hockey League (NHL) games over 18 seasons for the New York Rangers, Pittsburgh Penguins, Montreal Canadiens, Ottawa Senators, and Florida Panthers between 1992 and 2013.
 He was originally drafted by the Rangers and won a Stanley Cup with them in 1994.

 Kovalev also played in the Kontinental Hockey League (KHL) with Atlant Moscow Oblast, and was last active with EHC Visp of Switzerland's National League B.

 Playing career

-Kovalev was drafted by the New York Rangers in the first round, 15th overall, of the 1991 NHL Entry Draft.
+Kovalev was drafted by the New York Rangers in the first round, 15th overall, of the 1991 NHL entry draft.
 He became the first Russian-born player to be drafted in the first round in the history of the NHL as well as the first Soviet player to be drafted in the first round.
 Best known for his stickhandling skills, deking ability and wrist shot, he became an important part of the Rangers' 1994 Stanley Cup run, finishing with the third-most points for New York in the 1994 playoffs.
 Kovalev, Alexander Karpovtsev, Sergei Nemchinov and Sergei Zubov were the first Russians to have their names engraved on the Stanley Cup.
 The Rangers' Stanley Cup win is well remembered in Europe because of the first Russian names on the Stanley Cup, as MSG Network broadcaster Al Trautwig said in his essay, Garden of Dreams.

 During the 1994–95 NHL lockout, Kovalev returned to Russia to play for his hometown team Lada Togliatti, the defending International Hockey League champion from 1994.
 Kovalev scored eight goals and eight assists in 12 games.
 He also participated in Lada Togliatti's 30th anniversary game, and scored a hat-trick for the Lada veterans team.

-Just 14 games into the 1998–99 season, on November 25, 1998, Kovalev was traded, along with Harry York, to the Pittsburgh Penguins in exchange for Petr Nedvěd, Sean Pronger and Chris Tamer.
+Just 14 games into the 1998–99 season, on 25 November 1998, Kovalev was traded, along with Harry York, to the Pittsburgh Penguins in exchange for Petr Nedvěd, Sean Pronger and Chris Tamer.
 While only putting up 46 points in 63 games with the Penguins, he managed a strong effort with 12 points in 10 post-season games.
 In the next two seasons, he recorded two of his best seasons in the NHL with 76 and 95 points, respectively.

-In a trade to mainly reduce their salary, Pittsburgh sent Kovalev back to the Rangers on February 10, 2003.
+In a trade to mainly reduce their salary, Pittsburgh sent Kovalev back to the Rangers on 10 February 2003.
 He was sent, along with Dan LaCouture, Janne Laukkanen and Mike Wilson, for Mikael Samuelsson, Rico Fata, Joel Bouchard, Richard Lintner and cash.

-On March 13, 2004, Kovalev was traded to the Montreal Canadiens for Jozef Balej and a second-round draft pick in the 2004 NHL Entry Draft.
+On 13 March 2004, Kovalev was traded to the Montreal Canadiens for Jozef Balej and a second-round draft pick in the 2004 NHL entry draft.
 While only managing three points in 12 games in the regular season, Kovalev broke out in the 2004 playoffs, registering six goals and ten points in 11 games.